 This Service Contract Labor Standards for Government Agencies training course is designed to address the specific responsibilities of federal contracting officers.
 It covers the award and administration of covered contracts, and it provides federal agency personnel with a comprehensive text that covers more than the regulations, board and court decisions, and the latest compliance issues from the Department of Labor.
 You will also learn how to do price adjustments, handle conformance requests, and SCLS contract management issues in our interactive in-class workshops.

 Our instructors have more than 20 years of experience specifically advising federal agencies on contract labor issues, assisting in resolving labor standards conflicts between contractors and federal contracting officers, and providing agencies with the latest updates to both labor and labor-related procurement regulations.
-They have seen contractors fall victim to several common mistakes and are ready to debunk much of the misinformation circulating around the Service Contract Labor Standards.

 - Award and manage SCLS covered contracts and subcontracts